 Fear and Insecurity

 Relationships need to be based on mutual love, care, trust and respect.
 This creates space for honesty and intimacy.
-In a new relationship, it’s likely that you will each share aspects of your pasts, even if they’re not pretty.
-If you’ve admitted that you cheated, especially if it was several times or in several relationships, it’s understandable that a partner can feel a little nervous about whether you’ve genuinely changed or if this is a serial habit.
+In a new relationship, it’s likely you will each share aspects of your pasts, even if they’re not pretty.
+If you’ve admitted that you cheated, especially if it was several times or in several relationships, it’s understandable for a partner to feel nervous about whether you’ve genuinely changed or if this is a serial habit.
 Check out my podcast episode about the four qualities of a loving partner.
 It explains why self-awareness about how past behaviours affected relationship outcomes is vital.

 If they’ve been cheated on previously, it significantly impacts their ability to trust and be intimate if they haven’t worked through it.